pliniohavila/ft_printf/Readme.md

 [ ] Study the `get_op_func` in https://github.com/Tahani-Saber/printf/blob/master/_printf.c

 # Prev
+[ ] Study and write about hash tables in C language
-Undestand va_arg, va_copy, va_end, va_start macros: maybe write about it
+[ ] Study and write about table dispatch in C language [ ] Undestand va_arg, va_copy, va_end, va_start macros: maybe write about it
-Undestand data conversiont to str: maybe write about it Maybe write about table dispatch in C language
-Maybe write about dispatch table

 # Implementation road